-- The students will be able to - Understand the basic concepts of of international financial institutions. - Understand the concept of IMF and World Bank - Understand basic concepts of ADB - Analyse the concepts of international organisations - Apply liquidity process of international financial institutions
+- Understand the basic concepts of of international financial institutions. - Understand the concept of IMF and World Bank - Understand basic concepts of ADB - Analyse the concepts of international organisations - Apply liquidity process of international financial institutions

-Pedagogy: This course includes Class lectures, Assignments, Practical exercises, Group Discussions, Seminars, and Applications with examples, Case Studies.
+This course includes Class lectures, Assignments, Practical exercises, Group Discussions, Seminars, and Applications with examples, Case Studies.